monefiera/Origin-Twitter/README.md

 ![GitHub Downloads](https://img.shields.io/github/downloads/monefiera/Origin-Twitter/total?color=green&style=for-the-badge&logo=github)
 ![GitHub Issues](https://img.shields.io/github/issues/monefiera/Origin-Twitter?style=for-the-badge&logo=github)
 ![GitHub Pull Requests](https://img.shields.io/github/issues-pr/monefiera/Origin-Twitter?style=for-the-badge&logo=github)<br>
-My Personal Twitter-mod Build for Colorful Lovers. based on [piko](https://github.com/crimera/piko)<br>
+My Personal Twitter-mod Build for Colorful Lovers. based on [Piko](https://github.com/crimera/piko)<br>

 ## Note
-- [kitadai31](https://github.com/kitadai31) [implemented a language conversion patch in piko based on my previous method](https://github.com/crimera/piko/pull/430).
+- [kitadai31](https://github.com/kitadai31) [implemented a language conversion patch in Piko based on my previous method](https://github.com/crimera/piko/pull/430).
 Thank you so much!
-- Also therealswak/Swakshan, co-Founder of Piko, [was positive about implementing the color patch into piko](https://t.me/pikopatches/1/17092).
+- Also therealswak/Swakshan, co-Founder of Piko, [was positive about implementing the color patch into Piko](https://t.me/pikopatches/1/17092).
 So [I opened a issue](https://github.com/crimera/piko/issues/431) and shared what I've done for developers in this README.
-- When the color patch is implemented in piko, this repository will be completely finished its role(i.e., it will become a public archive and will no longer be updated).
+- When the color patch is implemented in Piko, this repository will be completely finished its role(i.e., it will become a public archive and will no longer be updated).

 ## About this
-Mod app with 10 theme colors for piko-Twitter<br>
+Piko-Twitter Mod with 10 theme colors<br>

 ### Important Section
 **The new method is to get the apk from [crimera/twitter-apk](https://github.com/crimera/twitter-apk) repository and apply the patch script!**<br>

-This means that users can no longer choose between piko or Hachidori, but instead I can provide rapidly-updates with each release of crimera.<br>
+This means that users can no longer choose between Piko or Hachidori, but instead I can provide rapidly-updates with each release of crimera.<br>
-Currently, I use the prebuilt apk from crimera, but in the future I'll improve it to download from [apkmirror](https://www.apkmirror.com/apk/x-corp/twitter/), do AntiSplit process, and apply piko, just like the original repository.<br>
+Currently, I use the prebuilt apk from crimera, but in the future I'll improve it to download from [apkmirror](https://www.apkmirror.com/apk/x-corp/twitter/), do AntiSplit process, and apply Piko, just like the original repository.<br>

 (To piko Developers) Please let me know if there are any rights issues with this modification, ~~except for Elon~~<br>